Mildred Scott Olmsted: Personal life and legacy

 Mildred Scott married judge Allen Seymour Olmsted II in 1921.
 Judge Olmsted was one of the founders of the ACLU.
 They raised three children together.
-Mildred Scott Olmsted was widowed in 1977, and died in 1990, five months before her 100th birthday, at home in Rose Valley, Pennsylvania.
+Mildred Scott Olmsted was widowed in 1977, and died in 1990, at age 99, at home in Rose Valley, Pennsylvania.

 Her papers are archived in the Swarthmore College Peace Collection.
 A book-length biography of Olmsted was published in 1992.
 In 2015 a Pennsylvania Historical and Museum Commission marker was placed outside Olmsted's residence in Rose Valley in her honor.
 Her home, Thunderbird Lodge, is now owned by the Rose Valley Centennial Association.